esl/elixirconf-eu-jekyll/_talks/Taking-Elixir-Live-at-a-Bank.md

 audience: Intermediate
 ---
 <p>

- At OP Labs we have developed a payment system based on facial recognition (Pivo Kasvomaksu in Finnish).
-This being used at several coffee shops in Finland and is the first of its kind launched in Europe.
+At OP Labs Thomas O'Rourke, Michał Olczak and others have developed a payment system based on facial recognition (Pivo Kasvomaksu in Finnish.)
+It is being used at several coffee shops in Finland and is the first of its kind launched in Europe.
 It is also the first Elixir production system in use at OP Financial Group.<br /> <br />

 They have two main topics to present:
   <br />